hapax/hapax.github.io/assets/mindjam.md

 #### Parallelised recurrence

 Brainjam does not posit that time is cyclic.
-But although we only get one life, we are doomed to live that life, and all its moments, in perpetuity.
+We get one life, which we are doomed to live, moment by moment, in perpetuity.
 <!-- Although the details differ from eternal recurrence, the implications
 are the same: you will live forever, but this particular life, so make it a good one. -->